spatialos/gdk-for-unity/docs/content/ecs/authority.md

         public readonly int Length;
         public ComponentDataArray<PlayerInput.Component> PlayerInput;
         public ComponentDataArray<Authoritative<PlayerInput.Component>> PlayerInputAuthority;

-        // This system will only run when there has been a change of authority over PlayerInput in the last tick public ComponentDataArray<AuthorityChanges<PlayerInput.Component>> PlayerInputAuthorityChange;
+        // This system  only runs when there has been a change of authority over PlayerInput in the last tick public ComponentDataArray<AuthorityChanges<PlayerInput.Component>> PlayerInputAuthorityChange;
     }